 At upper left, The Dan3, Dan4 & Dan5 are all control power amps - or piggyback type heads with the pre-amp stage being identical, not only to each other, but to the rest of line as well.
 The only thing that differentiated these heads is the power amp section.
 The Dan3 is a 60 watt RMS model employing one ECC83 driver tube and two EL34 output tubes.
 The Dan4 model is rated at 100 watts RMS and is fitted with one ECC83 and four EL34 tubes (though literature only shows two such tubes - most likely a misprint).
 Lastly, The Dan5 boasts an impressive 200 watts RMS power - probably for bass guitar, and sports one ECC83, one ECC82, and six EL34 vacuum tubes.

 Upper right, is my representation of the Dan6, Dan7 and Dan8.
 These models were rated at 60 watts, 100 watts and 200 watts respectively, and are 'Slave Amps'.
 As such, they are identical to the piggyback, or control power amps but are fitted with a single input channel &/or jack, sensativity switch, and a single volume slider.
 The graphic EQ or tone shaping system is not incorporated into these units.
 Due to the lack of any photos, and based on factory literature descriptions, I took the liberty of offering what I feel the slave units may look like.
+If anyone out there has one I would love to hear from you and get some photos of it.

 click to enlarge